Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 • Woolworth was allocated big supplies of paper for the production of Mighty Midgets (illustrated towards the top of this page) which were tiny (10cm x 6cm) little war stories in a comic-like format.
 They had titles like "Girls in Wartime" and "The Dogs of War".
 Many millions of these books were sold at threepence (about 1½p), with prices maintained throughout the war.

 • Paper was also provided to continue production of "The New Bond", the Woolworths Staff Magazine which was distributed to colleagues serving in H.M.
 Forces or their families.
-The Company maintained a picture library of everyone serving and updated the gallery to show promoted and decorations (medals).
-They also printed lists and addresses for prisoners of war.
+The Company maintained a picture library of everyone serving and updated the gallery to show promotions and decorations (medals).
+It also printed lists and addresses for prisoners of war.
 The magazine actively encouraged store colleagues to write to prisoners, and to raise money both for the war effort and for relief purposes.

 After 1941 the nightly bombardment started to ease.
 For a while the main hardships were shortages and rationing, and the prolonged absence of loved-ones fighting overseas.
 Colleagues focused on raising money for the war effort.
 A popular approach was to display captured armaments or plane wings in a window and to collect donations in a bucket.

 But in 1944 the blitz returned with a vengeance.
 Highly explosive doodlebugs (pilotless planes) fell from the sky in heavily populated areas.
 Sadly the rocket-driven super doodlebug, the V2, caused the worst civilian losses of World War II when the Woolworth store at New Cross Road, Deptford was destroyed at lunchtime on Saturday 25 November 1944.
-Find out more in our special tribute and memorial features here in the Original Virtual Museum.
+Find out more in our special tribute and memorial features here in the Woolworths Museum.

 You should see our store in Berlin!
 Indiscriminate bombing was not only the hallmark of the Hun.